ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update2.md

 ```

 ## Conclusion and Next Steps
-In the future, we will explore a bee's degree of generalization vs. the frequency at which it appears in the dataset.
-We are looking to perform more correlation tests to better understand this relationship.
-We also hope to implement various machine learning methods to classify each bee as a generalist or a specialist- doing so by gaining access to or creating our own training set.
+In the future, we will explore a bee genus' degree of generalization vs. the frequency at which it appears in the dataset.
+The degree of generalization is defined as the number of different plant families that the bee genus visits and the frequency is how many times that genus appears in the dataset.
+We are looking to perform more correlation tests to better understand this relationship between the two variables.
+Specifically, we are working on getting the Spearman's rank correlation coefficient.
+We also hope to implement various machine learning methods (like support vector machine) to classify each bee as a generalist or a specialist- doing so by gaining access to or creating our own training set.